 s) Hold the handle firmly when making an incomplete cut or when releasing the switch before the saw head is completely in the down position.
 The braking action of the saw may cause the saw head to be suddenly pulled downward, causing a risk of injury.

-NOTE: The above warning applies only for mitre saws with a brake system.
+NOTE: The above warning applies only for

 BLADE SAFETY